 -- A two-notch uplift for high recovery prospects.

--- A level of overcollateralisation (OC) of 71.1% to which DBRS Morningstar gives credit, which is the minimum level observed in the past 12 months adjusted by a scaling factor of 0.85.
+-- A level of overcollateralisation (OC) of 79.1% to which DBRS Morningstar gives credit, which is the minimum level observed in the last 12 months adjusted by a scaling factor of 0.85.

-DBRS Morningstar analysed the transaction with its European Covered Bond Cash Flow tool.
+The transaction was analysed with the DBRS Morningstar European Covered Bond Cash Flow Tool.
 The main assumptions focused on the timing of defaults and recoveries of the assets, interest rate stresses, and market value spreads to calculate liquidation values on the cover pool (CP).

 Everything else being equal, a one-notch downgrade of the CBAP would lead to a one-notch downgrade of the LSF-L, resulting in a one-notch downgrade of the covered bonds rating.
-In addition, all else unchanged, the CH ratings would be downgraded if any of the following occurred: (1) the CPCA was downgraded below BBB (high); (2) the sovereign rating of the Kingdom of Spain was downgraded below A (low); (3) the LSF assessment associated with the Programme was downgraded; (4) the quality of the CP and the level of OC were no longer sufficient to support a two-notch uplift for high recovery prospects; (5) the relative amortisation profile of the CH and the CP moved adversely; or (6) volatility in the financial markets caused the currently estimated market value spreads to increase.
+In addition, all else unchanged, the CH ratings would be downgraded if any of the following occurred: (1) the CPCA was downgraded below BBB (high); (2) the sovereign rating of the Kingdom of Spain (rated “A” with a Positive trend by DBRS Morningstar) was downgraded below A (low); (3) the LSF Assessment associated with the Programme was downgraded; (4) the quality of the CP and the level of OC were no longer sufficient to support a two-notch uplift for high recovery prospects; (5) the relative amortisation profile of the CH and CP moved adversely; or (6) volatility in the financial markets caused the currently estimated market value spreads to increase.

-There is one foreign-currency CH amounting to a nominal of NOK 1.1 billion, equivalent to roughly EUR 110 million at the spot rate as of 31 December 2021 (or 0.3% of the CH outstanding).
-Of the loans, 0.2% were originated in a currency other than euros.
-DBRS Morningstar considers this exposure to be negligible and to be mitigated by the available OC.
+As is customary in the Spanish market, CH holders do not receive the benefit of any swap contract to hedge mismatches between the interest yielded by the CP (81.8% floating rate linked to different indexes and resets) and the interest due on the CH (45.6% paying fixed rate and 54.4% floating rate linked to different indexes and resets).
+One foreign-currency CH amounts to a nominal of NOK 1.1 billion, equivalent to roughly EUR 111.5 million at the spot rate as of 31 December 2019 (or 0.34% of the CH outstanding).
+Of the loans, 0.5% were originated in a currency other than euros.
+DBRS Morningstar considers this exposure to be negligible and mitigated by the available OC.

-The DBRS Morningstar-calculated WA life of the assets is approximately 10.2 years while that of the covered bonds is approximately 3.1 years.
+The DBRS Morningstar-calculated weighted-average life of the assets is roughly 11 years while that of the covered bonds is 3.8 years.
 This generates an asset-liability mismatch that is mitigated by the available OC.

-DBRS Morningstar has assessed the LSF related to the Programme as “Average” according to its “Rating and Monitoring Covered Bonds” methodology.
-For more information, please refer to DBRS Morningstar’s “DBRS Assigns Legal and Structuring Framework Assessment to Spanish Mortgage Covered Bonds Programmes” and “Spanish Mortgage Covered Bonds: Legal and Structuring Framework Review” commentaries, both available at www.dbrsmorningstar.com.
+DBRS Morningstar assessed the LSF related to the Programme as “Average” according to its “Rating and Monitoring Covered Bonds” methodology.
+For more information, please refer to DBRS Morningstar’s commentaries: “DBRS Assigns Legal and Structuring Framework Assessment to Spanish Mortgage Covered Bonds Programmes” and “Spanish Mortgage Covered Bonds: Legal and Structuring Framework Review”, both available at www.dbrsmorningstar.com.

 For further information on the Programme, please refer to the rating report at www.dbrsmorningstar.com.